 10. Match the lids.

-Get several different size plastic bowls & lids from the kitchen.
+Get several different-sized plastic bowls & lids from the kitchen.
 Put them all in a bag, and have the kids take turns seeing who can get the lids & bowls matched up & put on the fastest. (we used empty prescription bottles, empty cottage cheese or sour cream containers, and different sizes of storage containers)

 Fun and free bonus idea: Teach character lessons that include games & role-playing to make it fun!
 To help you with that, here is a week of free character lessons that your kids will love!